🎉 Showcase Event

 UCL Institute for Environmental Design and Engineering (IEDE)

-Marcella Ucci is an Associate Professor at UCL's Institute for Environmental Design and Engineering (IEDE) at The Bartlett.
+Marcella Ucci is a Professor at UCL's Institute for Environmental Design and Engineering (IEDE) at The Bartlett.
 Her research spans indoor environmental quality, ventilation, building-related health, and the interplay between building design and occupant wellbeing.
 She has contributed to major interdisciplinary projects linking energy efficiency with health outcomes in buildings and has advised on national guidance around indoor air quality and healthy building design.

 Research Interests